-French President Emmanuel Macron says he will run for second term, as war in Ukraine upends campaign
+French President Emmanuel Macron says he will run for second term as war in Ukraine upends campaign

 Macron’s poll numbers have remained stable at 24 or 25 percent since last April, while his contenders’ fortunes either rose or fell, with far-right candidate Marine Le Pen currently in second place, at 17 percent, behind the centrist Macron.
-The two candidates who win the most votes on April 10 will compete against each other in a runoff election two weeks later.
+The two candidates who win the most votes April 10 will compete against each other in a runoff election two weeks later.

-One week ago, it was still unclear if Le Pen and her far-right contender, Éric Zemmour, would even be on the ballots in April, as they lagged behind in the crucial race to secure the 500 signatures from elected officials that are required to stand in the election.
+One week ago, it was unclear whether Le Pen and her far-right competitor, Éric Zemmour, would even be on the ballots in April, as they lagged behind in the crucial race to secure the 500 signatures from elected officials that are required to stand in the election.
 With only days to go until the deadline this Friday, Zemmour and Le Pen this week succeeded in crossing the threshold, which Macron had passed weeks ago.

-Macron’s team repeatedly said that the French leader wanted to avoid being drawn into the tumultuous election campaign until the very last moment, initially to respond to the omicron coronavirus wave, and in recent weeks to focus on the escalating crisis in Ukraine.
-The coronavirus crisis now appears to be largely over, with French Prime Minister Jean Castex having announced the end of the country’s vaccine passport on Thursday, but the crisis in Ukraine is likely to consume much of Macron’s attention over the next weeks.
+Macron’s team repeatedly said the French leader wanted to avoid being drawn into the tumultuous election campaign until the very last moment, initially to respond to the omicron coronavirus wave, and in recent weeks to focus on the escalating crisis in Ukraine.
+The coronavirus crisis now appears to be largely over, with French Prime Minister Jean Castex having announced the end of the country’s vaccine passport Thursday, but the crisis in Ukraine is likely to consume much of Macron’s attention over the next weeks.

-“Rarely has France been confronted with such an accumulation of crises,” Macron wrote in his letter to French voters, published by several regional newspapers on Thursday.
+“Rarely has France been confronted with such an accumulation of crises,” Macron wrote in his letter to French voters, published by several regional newspapers Thursday.
 “I am a candidate to defend our values that are threatened by the disruptions of the world.”

 In a speech last Thursday, Macron had described the Russian attack on Ukraine as a “turning point in Europe’s history.”

-It will also likely be a turning point in the campaign, which had so far centered on topics that in many ways appeared to echo the lead-up to the 2017 French election, when the influx of migrants from the Middle East and a string of terrorist attacks put identity politics at the forefront of the public debate.
+It will also probably be a turning point in the campaign, which had so far centered on topics that in many ways appeared to echo the lead-up to the 2017 French election, when the influx of migrants from the Middle East and a string of terrorist attacks put identity politics at the forefront of the public debate.

-Whereas almost all leading candidates advocated in favor of restricting migration just over a week ago — believing to have voters on their side — surveys suddenly show broad support for welcoming refugees in France, though it’s a sentiment that appears to be limited to refugees from Ukraine.
+Whereas almost all leading candidates advocated in favor of restricting migration just over a week ago — believing they had voters on their side — surveys suddenly show broad support for welcoming refugees into France, though it’s a sentiment that appears to be limited to refugees from Ukraine.

 Campaign leaflets that showed Le Pen shaking Putin’s hand, and of which over 1 million copies had already been printed, were withdrawn by her campaign team, the left-wing Libération newspaper reported.
-Le Pen’s team has denied that they ordered the leaflets to be withdrawn.
+Le Pen’s team has denied they ordered the leaflets to be withdrawn.

 One of the key themes of Le Pen and Zemmour — that France is a nation in decline — may also be an ill match for a period when the European Union is stunning the world, and itself, with a newly found sense of unity.

-It remained unclear this week if the outpouring of support for Ukraine’s war refugees across Europe will make it more difficult for Le Pen and Zemmour to keep the French public focused on identity politics, their preferred topic.
+It remained unclear this week whether the outpouring of support for Ukraine’s war refugees across Europe will make it more difficult for Le Pen and Zemmour to keep the French public focused on identity politics, their preferred topic.

-Zemmour, who said at a rally last year that the United States has “done everything it could to separate us from Russia,” appeared eager to shift the public debate away from the east of Europe on Monday, five days after the invasion.
+Zemmour, who said at a rally last year that the United States has “done everything it could to separate us from Russia,” appeared eager to shift the public debate away from Eastern Europe on Monday, five days after the invasion.
 “It is not Russia that threatens France” but rather “the great replacement and the Islamization of the country,” he said, according to Paris Match magazine.

 That discourse appeared to fall short of rallying voters the same way this week as it once did.
 Meanwhile, Macron appears to be benefiting from his role as the incumbent, which has put him at the center of the news agenda.